DeepIntoData/AmazonWebScraper/README.md

   </a>
 </p>

->A Flask enabled Web Scraping Service to find best product deals on Amazon
+>A Flask enabled Web Scraping Service to find the best product deals on Amazon
 ***

 ## ✨ Demo